HIGHWAY ROAD WORKER SERIOUSLY INJURED BY DRIVER USING PHONE IN CONSTRUCTION ZONE

-Last Monday afternoon, a construction zone worker was doing what she was supposed to do at work — flag traffic through a construction zone.
+Last Monday afternoon, a construction zone worker was injured while doing what she was supposed to do at work — flag traffic through a construction zone.
 This is according to Minnesota Public Radio.
 The incident happened in East Bethel in the north metro.
 She was about to let a vehicle she had stopped drive through, when suddenly another car came speeding toward her.
 At the last second, the driver swerved around the car stopped in front of her — straight into the construction zone worker.
 Not surprisingly, the road worker was seriously injured.

 “From what I understand it didn’t sound like there were any breaks screeching or anything,” said her fiance.
 “She didn’t have any time to react.”
 The road worker was airlifted to Hennepin County Medical Center, where her fiance has stood vigil at her side ever since.
 “I just want to be here, I don’t want her to wake up and not have anyone,” he said, his voice cracking.
 “I don’t want her to have anyone she doesn’t recognize when she wakes up.”

 It’s against state law to text or read emails or otherwise access the web while driving.
 Cell phone use is completely banned for school bus drivers and teens during their permit and provisional license stages.
 Still, the injured road worker’s fiance believes more needs to be done to stop distracted driving, especially in construction zones, where he said he witnesses it firsthand all the time.
 “The main thing I want to say is, just put down the cellphone, if not for yourself, for somebody else you know,” he said.

 The Anoka County Sheriff’s Office is still investigating.
 The county attorney’s office will then decide whether to press charges.